 Pro Bono Program (Japan)

-Providing learning opportunities (Japan)
+Providing Learning Opportunities (Japan)

 ▪Human Resources System for Supporting the Promotion of Employee Participation

-Examples of major Group Companies in Japan
+Examples of Major Group Companies in Japan

 We have expanded the options of our diverse work styles to encourage employees to take on the challenge of volunteering.
 Specifically, we offer a scheduling system with reduced hours/reduced workdays that enables employees to balance volunteering and work and a leave-of-absence system that allows for long-term volunteering for up to one year (the required period for those joining the Japan Overseas Cooperation Volunteers).
 Additionally, we encourage employees to volunteer using various types of leave, such as the ten days of “Challenge Leave” granted to employees who reach a milestone age.
 We also have a policy of allowing employees to take five consecutive days out of their 25 days of annual paid leave for volunteering.